 ECCU places particular value on the qualities of ethical behavior, innovative thinking, critical thinking, leadership, and the students.
 In a field as narrow and yet far-reaching as cyber security, these values promote and advance the ultimate goal of educating cyber security experts prepared to make the world safer and more secure for everyone.
 By incorporating these values with our course content and assessment measures, the educational environment becomes a dynamic and multi-dimensional process that empowers our students to become critical and innovative thinkers as well as, research-oriented problem solvers who embody high ethical standards, leadership skills, and an understanding of the global impact of their work.

 Licensure

-EC-Council University is licensed by the New Mexico Higher Education Department at 2048 Galisteo Street, Santa Fe, New Mexico, USA, 87505-2100, 505-476-8400; The Indiana Commission for Higher Education, Indiana Board for Proprietary Education, 101 W. Ohio Street Ste 670, Indianapolis, IN 46204-1984
+EC-Council University is licensed by the New Mexico Higher Education Department at 2048 Galisteo Street, Santa Fe, New Mexico, USA, 87505-2100, 505-476-8400.

 CNSS Standards